GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ## Lineage

-The product has been developed to provide a geomedian composite dataset of coastal regions of Australia for the highest and lowest 20% of the observed tidal range in the Sentinel-2 catalogue, enabling both visualisation and spectral analysis.
+The product has been developed to provide a geomedian composite dataset of coastal regions of Australia for the highest and lowest 15 % of satellite-observed tides in the Sentinel-2 catalogue, enabling both visualisation and spectral analysis.
 Coastal Sentinel-2 observations are composited relative to tidal modelling of the Australian coastline using an ensemble of global tide models, leveraging python packages [eo-tides](https://github.com/GeoscienceAustralia/eo-tides) and [pyTMD](https://github.com/tsutterley/pyTMD).

 ## Processing steps

 1. Load and pre-process data
-    - [Load](https://github.com/GeoscienceAustralia/dea-intertidal/blob/develop/intertidal/io.py#L166) analysis ready satellite data from Sentinel-2A, -2B and -2C
+    - [Load](https://github.com/GeoscienceAustralia/dea-intertidal/blob/develop/intertidal/io.py#L166) analysis ready satellite data from Sentinel-2A, -2B and -2C for the epoch of interest
-    - Filter based on [geometric quality assessment](https://knowledge.dea.ga.gov.au/notebooks/DEA_products/DEA_Sentinel2_Surface_Reflectance/#Filtering-by-metadata-to-remove-poorly-georeferenced-scenes) to remove poorly georeferenced scenes
     - Remove [sunglinted](https://github.com/GeoscienceAustralia/dea-notebooks/blob/develop/Tools/dea_tools/coastal.py#L2327) pixels by masking out pixels with glint angles less than 20 degrees
-    - Proceed with tide modelling and geomedian calculation only if the time-series of input satellite images has 20 or more observations
+    - Proceed with tide modelling and geomedian calculation only if the full time-series of input satellite images has 50 or more observations
 2. Calculate high and low tide geomedian composites

     - [Model tide heights](https://github.com/GeoscienceAustralia/eo-tides/blob/main/eo_tides/eo.py#L306) for the spatial extent and timesteps of the loaded satellite data array